Creative Direction, Illustration, & Motion Design

 Petitions are an important organizing tool at Transportation Alternatives.
 Nearly every major organizing campaign had a petition component, and many of these lived online in a collection of disparate microsites.

-Leading the design research, wireframing and UI aspects, I worked with the senior leadership, organizing, and technology teams to build a digital tool that would unify all of our online campaigns under the Transportation Alternatives brand. campaigns.transalt.org unified, streamlined, and amplified our organizing efforts, and empowered our constituents to be creators of transportation advocacy, not just supporters.
+Leading the design research, wireframing and UI aspects, I worked with the senior leadership, advocacy, and technology teams to build a digital tool that would unify all of our online campaigns under the Transportation Alternatives brand. campaigns.transalt.org unified, streamlined, and amplified our organizing efforts, and empowered our constituents to be creators of transportation advocacy, not just supporters.

 Development: Arthur Hanna